freemansoft/speedtest-app-insights/Azure Monitor/README.md

     end
 ```

+## Sample M5Flow/UiFlow App
+The [Sample AppInsights Python App built with UiFlow / M5Flow](Sample-AppInsightsUiFlow.m5f)runs a specific query against specified Applicaton Insights instances.

 ## Query Results
 Our query only has a single table.
 The table contains column metadata and rows of data.
+You can find a similar result in [SampleQueryResults.json](SampleQueryResults.json)
 ```json
 {"tables":
     [